irshad437/node-pg-boilerplate/readme.md

 2. Goto project directory
 3. run `npm install`
 4. Rename .env.sample to .env and add credentials to .env file
+5. Run migration using `node migration/index.js`
-5. run `npm run dev`
+6. run `npm run dev`
-6. Check documentation on /documentation
+7. Check documentation on /documentation
-7. hit the endpoints present in the routes directory or in documentation
+8. hit the endpoints present in the routes directory or in documentation

 Technologies Uses: